 It’s the muck that Dick Cheney proudly flaunts on mainstream media.
 He confesses to torture policies.
 Surprisingly he does so with impunity.
 Likewise, Jose Rodriguez, former director of NCS, was responsible for destroying the videotapes of the CIA’s interrogations.
 Both men are yet to face investigation for their actions.

-A CBS Anchorman, among others, confirm this.
-Most other “facts” about bin Laden and just about everything pertaining to 9/11 have not been clarified officially.
+A CBS Anchorman, among others, confirms this.
+Most other “facts” about bin Laden and just about everything pertaining to 9/11 has not been clarified officially.